camrynnesullivan/Quiz-Code/README.md

 # 04 Web APIs: Code Quiz

-As you proceed in your career as a web developer, you will probably be asked to complete a coding assessment, which is typically a combination of multiple-choice questions and interactive challenges.
-Build a timed code quiz with multiple-choice questions.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
-It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.
+In this activity I used fundamentals of Javascript to create a quiz on CATS the Musical.
+First I gathered my data and created variables.
+Then I created functions and eventListeners for the user input.
+Finally I displayed that input.

+I had trouble linking and creating a score and inital storage function.

 ## User Story

 ```
 AS A coding bootcamp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+I WANT to take a timed quiz on CATS the Musical that stores high scores
 SO THAT I can gauge my progress compared to my peers
 ```